salmandotweb/Iconovox/README.md

-# Imager
+# imagen

-Imager is a SaaS project that allows users to create AI-generated images through OpenAI’s DALLE model.
+imagen is a SaaS project that allows users to create AI-generated images through OpenAI’s DALLE model.

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.